Ducted vs ductless heat pump

 The cons of a ducted system

-Although ducted systems are very popular in other countries, most UK homes are not set up for central air systems.
+Although ducted systems are very popular in other countries, our UK homes are not set up for central air systems.
 While most American homes are built with timber frames, UK homes are generally built of brick and block.
 Unless the duct work has been installed in the home from the outset, retroactively fitting it behind the walls or ceiling will normally be a very costly affair.

 Of course, you do have the option to run your ductwork exposed along the wall, but this is generally unsightly.